Nhoya/YADP/README.md

 tar xf yad-x.x.x.tar.xz && cd yad-x.x.x
 ```

-running the configuration script
+run the configuration script

 ```
 ./configure
 ```

-building
+build

 ```
 make && sudo make install
 ```

-Or, if you don't like or are not able to compile just download and install the pre-compiled package from here
+Or, if you don't like or are not able to compile just download and install the pre-compiled package from here:
 http://pkgs.org/download/yad

-After solving dependencies just clone the repo
+After solving the dependencies just clone the repo

 ```
 git clone https://github.com/Nhoya/YADP